 “A confused player can’t play fast, and you can take that to the bank.” – Darrell Royal

 I’ve been around too many football coaches who border on being sadistic and abusive.
 They mix patriotism with bible passages as they rule with an iron fist.
 I don’t blame these guys.
 When they played football, they loved and feared their coach.
 Punishment was a part of the game.

-I’ve never understood the love-fear stuff that goes on between football player and football coach.
+I’ve never understood the love-fear stuff that goes on between football player and his football coach.
 There must be some genetic component involved.
 Maybe human history favored the obedient warrior.
-Obedient warriors killed guys like me – guys who questioned authority.
+Obedient warriors killed guys like me, guys who questioned authority.
 I guess it’s just an example of Warrior Darwinism.
 Soldiers who followed orders and accepted military discipline lived to pass on their genes to the next generation.
 Opinionated freethinkers lived short lives and had fewer children.